scadafence/Honeywell-Alerton-Vulnerabilities/README.md

 programming change, the program needs to be overwritten in order for the controller to restore its original operational function.

-[Additional Information]
-Detailed PoC can be send via email in zip format.
-Please contact us at yossi@scadafence.com

 [VulnerabilityType Other]
 Inclusion of functionality from untrusted control sphere (CWE-829)